tronprotocol/documentation-en/docs/mechanism-algorithm/shielded-TRC20-contract.md

 Note: in order to guarantee the security,  the user should be better to generate the `spend_authority_signature` by itself instead of calling  the api.

-Then the user need to call the api:
+Then the user need to call the api to generate the triggering contract input:

 **wallet/gettriggerinputforshieldedtrc20contract**